TCPL and the classroom go hand in hand

 If students from your class need specific library resources for an assignment, let us know in advance so that we can suggest a range of sources and provide the best service possible.

 Contact us at least 24 hours in advance when a single student needs information, or a week in advance for a class.

-Bring your class to the Downtown Library, the Klondike Library, or the Wyandotte Library for a field trip.
+Bring your class to the Downtown Library, the Klondike Branch, or the Wyandotte Branch for a field trip.
 Please schedule early for your choice of day and time.
-(We understand that schools might be limited on yearly field trips.
-Remember that we can bring a program to you.)
-Possible programs include:
+We understand that schools might be limited on yearly field trips.
+Remember that we can bring a program to you.

 Educators may borrow a collection of materials to supplement the resources of their school media center.
 The collection may be for recreational use, or it may be a subject collection related to a class unit.
 To request a collection, call two days (or more) ahead and let us know the following information:

 - Number of items (You may borrow up to 40 items; only 20 per subject)

 - Loan period–2 weeks or 4 weeks.
 4 week loans must be designated at checkout time.